 Qiming Venture Partners and Gaorong Capital were among the investors, along with individual investors including the startup’s co-founders Wang Jiang and Zhang Xiaogao.

 Unlike Luckin Coffee, which has made huge losses during its less than 2-year operational history, Coffee Box is already profitable.

-The company, which was set up four years ago, gained it made its first profits by just fetching Starbucks or Costa coffee for individuals before creating its own brand Coffee Box.
+The company, which was set up four years ago, made its first profits by just fetching Starbucks or Costa coffee for individuals before creating its own brand Coffee Box.

 It started with an “asset-light” model, as it collected most of its orders from already popular social media platforms such as WeChat or food delivery app such as Meituan.

 However, the company is now also expanding its offline presence to gain more recognition among coffee consumers.